-The next ANNUAL PARISH COUNCIL MEETING will be held on THURSDAY 20th JUNE 2013 at 7.30pm in the Claydon Room of Plantation Hall, Colchester Road, Heybridge.
+The next Parish Council meeting will be held on THURSDAY 20th MARCH 2014 at 7.30pm in the Claydon Room of Plantation Hall, Colchester Road, Heybridge.

 All meetings of the Parish Council are open to the public.
 Agendas appear on the news page of this Website.
 All other supporting reports can be made available on request from the Clerk.

-The Parish Council currently has four vacant seats.
+The Parish Council currently has two vacant seats.
 Anyone interested in becoming a Parish Councillor should contact the Clerk, Laurie Wiebe (see Contact Us page) for more information.

 Heybridge Parish Council is a statutory local authority.

 It resulted from the creation of the civil parish of Heybridge by order of the Secretary of State for the Environment in 1986.

 The Parish Council is a local authority under the terms of the Local Government Act 1972 and came into operation on 1 April 1987 following thecreation of the civil parish of Heybridge in 1986.
 It consists of twelve members (Parish Councillors) who are elected every four years.
 The Chairman is elected by the Parish Council at its statutory annual meeting in May.
 It may also appoint a Vice-Chairman.

 There is also a legal requirement for an Annual Parish Meeting to be held sometime between 1 April and 1 June.
 This is an open public meeting chaired by the Chairman of the Parish Council.
 The District and County Councillors for Heybridge are invited and asked to make reports.
 So too is the local Police Inspector or his representative.
 Other speakers may be invited from time to time.
 Only current registered local government electors for Heybridge can vote on any issue raised at this meeting.